Avital-Pikovsky/OS-final-work/final-work/q2/q21/README.md

-### הרצת הקוד:
-:על מנת להריץ את הקוד יש צורך להריץ פעולות בסדר הבא
--  `make`:לפתוח את הטרמינל ולהריץ את המייקפייל עם הפקודה

-- :לאחר פקודה זו יווצר קובץ הרצה

-check_pid

-- :על מנת לבדוק איזה תהליכים רצים על המחשב, נשתמש בפקודה

- `
- ps -aux `

-- :על מנת להריץ את התוכנית , יש לכתוב את הפקודה הבאה
+### To run the code:
+To run the code it is necessary to run operations in the following order:
+- Open the terminal and run the makefile with the command: `make`

+- After this command, a run file: check_pid is created.

+- To check which processes are running on the computer, we will use a command:  ` ps -aux `

- `./check_pid "pid"  `
+- To run the program, write the following command:  `./check_pid "pid"  `

-- :לדוגמא
+- For example:

  `./check_pid 2003 `

- `sudo` אם נרצה הרשאה נכתוב בהתחלה
+ - If we want permission, we will write first: `sudo`